 The name Frogmore occurs frequently in the young Tsarevich’s diary during this visit to Windsor.
-There are regular references to driving to Frogmore with Queen Victoria and Alix for breakfast or coffee – only three days after his arrival at Windsor, Nicholas wrote in his diary that they ‘went to Frogmore for coffee’ and that they went there ‘as usual…’ (Andrei Maylunas & Sergei Mironenko, A Lifelong Passion, 75).
+There are regular references to driving to Frogmore with Queen Victoria and Alix for breakfast or coffee – only three days after his arrival at Windsor, Nicholas wrote in his diary that they went to Frogmore for coffee, like they now did regularly (Andrei Maylunas & Sergei Mironenko, A Lifelong Passion, 75).

 We must imagine that the gardens – of such sentimental importance to Queen Victoria, because they contained the mausoleum of her mother, the Duchess of Kent and the Royal Mausoleum with the tomb of her beloved consort, Prince Albert – were in their full bloom of beauty at this time.
-The Tsarevich commented: ‘I was struck by the size of the rhododendron bushes…’ which are indeed, as striking during the former May charity open days as they surely were in the summer of 1894.
-The Tsarevich even attended a morning service at the Royal Mausoleum the day after his arrival at Windsor Castle, a true sign of his being integrated into the family of Queen Victoria as her ‘most loving and devoted (future) grandson’ (Ibid, 72).
-This was repeated again on 26 June, where the personal confessor of Queen Victoria ‘gave a very good sermon’ (Ibid, 77).
+The Tsarevich commented on the size of the rhododendron bushes which are indeed, as striking today as they surely were in the summer of 1894.
+The Tsarevich even attended a morning service at the Royal Mausoleum the day after his arrival at Windsor Castle, a true sign of his being integrated into the family of Queen Victoria as her future grandson-in-law (Ibid, 72).
+This was repeated again on 26 June, where the personal confessor of Queen Victoria, the Tsarevich noted, gave an excellent sermon (Ibid, 77).

 Tsarevich Nicholas and Princess Alix of Hesse in Coburg, 1894 (Eduard Uhlenhuth [Public domain or United States Public domain], via Wikimedia Commons)

-For dinner, Nicholas wore a Windsor tailcoat with ‘red collar and cuffs… with stockings and shoes’, at the request of Queen Victoria (Ibid, 74).
+For dinner, Nicholas wore a Windsor tailcoat with red collar and cuffs, stockings and shoes, at the request of Queen Victoria (Ibid, 74).
 Mischievously, the Tsarevich decided to wear a ‘red Circassion coat’ for Queen Victoria at dinner, who had asked him several times to appear in Cossack dress (Ibid, 79).
 He wore full Hussar uniform for a parade on 30 June.

 According to information told to the author, the rooms where Nicholas stayed were most likely in the wing overlooking the magnificent Long Walk in the Great Park, which is where the most important of state visitors are housed at Windsor, then as now.
 This wing had previously held the rooms of Queen Victoria’s daughters at Windsor Castle, adjoining the Victoria Tower that contained the Queen’s private apartments.
 Alix’s mother, Princess Alice of Hesse, gave birth to the future Princess Louis of Battenberg in the Tapestry Room, which overlooked the Long Walk, in 1863.